Abiola1140/LITA_WORKSHOP_DOCUMENTATION/README.md

 ### Tools Used
 - Microsoft Excel
-i.
-For Data cleaning
+1. For Data cleaning
-ii.
-For Analysis
+2. For Analysis
-iii.
-For Visualization
+3. For Visualization
 - GitHub
-i.
-For Portfolio Building
+1. For Portfolio Building